lucymonie/worlds-simplest-poker/README.md

 comment about which player has won.

 #### Scope creep
-When I added the user interface, it seemed ridiculous to take inputs from a browser window and display nothing about the game.
-However, when I added the card view, it struck me that this made it possible to see if you had a pair or three or three-of-a-kind in your hand... each time I add a feature, the need for another feature arises!
+I decided to add a user interface just for fun, but then it seemed ridiculous to take inputs from a browser window and display nothing about the game other than a statement about who won.
+However, when I added the card view, it struck me that this made it possible to see if you had a pair or three or three-of-a-kind in your hand...

+Basically, each time I add a feature, the need for another feature arises!